GROWING GOOD FOOD FOR OUR COMMUNITY

 About our Farm

-Crescent Farm is a small family farm located on the property of The Farmhouse at Bush River just south of Clinton, SC.
+Crescent Farm is a small family farm located in Laurens County, South Carolina.
 The farm is run by Margie Levine, her daughter and son-in-law; Holly and Jon, and their two children.

 We strongly believe in organic growing practices and have been USDA Certified Organic since our first growing season.
 All of our crops are grown without the use of chemical pesticides, herbicides or fertilizers.
 We use cover crops, crop rotation, and rock based fertilizers to enhance the quality of our soil and to encourage healthy plants.